-Candidates should possess a recognised local first degree plus teacher training in primary education, or equivalent qualifications.

-(b) Re-grading

-A Certificated Master/Mistress serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Assistant Primary School Master/Mistress.
+- Appointment New Recruitment (a) Requirements: Candidates should possess a recognised local first degree plus teacher training in primary education, or equivalent qualifications.
+Re-grading (b) A Certificated Master/Mistress serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Assistant Primary School Master/Mistress.
 Mainly deployed as teacher of senior primary classes.

-Primary School Master/Mistress

-Assistant Primary School Masters/Mistresses possessing a Post-graduate Diploma/Certificate in Education, or a Teacher's Certificate from a local College Education/the Hong Kong Institute of Education, or for special equivalent (and schools, successfully completed a course of training in special education recognised by the Permanent Secretary) will be eligible for consideration for promotion to Primary School Master/Mistress after they have successfully as follows in a primary/primary special school or the primary section of a special school for at least 5 years and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium:

-- (i) as an Assistant Primary School Master/Mistress; or - (ii) as a Certificated Master/Mistress and then as an Assistant Primary School Master/Mistress.

-- (a) Untrained Assistant Primary School Masters/Mistresses will not be allowed to proceed beyond the salary bar as specified below without acquiring an acceptable teacher training qualification: - (i) Bar at MPS point 27 for those appointed before 1 April 2000;
+Type of Work: Promotion Prospects: Primary School Master/Mistress Assistant Primary School Masters/Mistresses possessing a Post-graduate Diploma/Certificate in Education, or a Teacher's Certificate from a local College of Education/the Hong Kong Institute of Education, or for special equivalent (and schools, who have successfully completed a course of training in special education recognised by the Permanent Secretary) will be eligible for consideration for promotion to Primary School Master/Mistress after they served have successfully as follows in a primary/primary special school or the primary section of a special school for at least 5 years and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium: Either as an Assistant Primary School Master/Mistress; or (i) as a Certificated Master/Mistress and then as an (ii) Assistant Primary School Master/Mistress.
+Untrained Any Other Remarks: Assistant Primary School (a) - Masters/Mistresses will not be allowed to proceed beyond the salary bar as specified below without acquiring an acceptable teacher training qualification: - (i) Bar at MPS point 27 for those appointed before 1 April 2000;